samuelleonildo/yt-dlp-helper/README.md

     ./yt-dlp-helper audio "https://www.youtube.com/playlist?list=PLxxxxxx" "~/Music"
     ```

-    > When downloading a playlist, do **not** put a custom name, the program will <br>
+    > When downloading a playlist, do **not** put a custom name, the program ignores it; <br>
-    > overwrite it in every download and only the last one will be available for you
+    > otherwise, it would be overwritten in every download and only the last one would <br>
+    > be available for you

     > The program will create a folder `/path/to/save/[playlist name]/` and save <br>
     > all playlist content inside it, with filenames starting with the playlist index.